gcnaccount/pywallet/README.md

     This runs a suite of tests to ensure correct operation using published test vectors.
 This should be run at least once on the machine on which you intend to generate keys.
-The test script ("test-btc.sh") performs additional tests.
-It checks that the outputs of this tool can be used to recover the same key.
+The test script ("test-all.sh") performs additional tests.
+It verifies that the outputs of this tool can be used to recover the same seed and derive the same keys and addresses.

 Generate new private key: